 Serial Number Range: 503xxx-696xxx

-Notes: This dial is the earliest variant of the “Superlative Chronometer / Officially Certified” (SCOC) dial on the 1675 and this designation continues until today.
+General Notes: This dial is the earliest variant of the “Superlative Chronometer / Officially Certified” (SCOC) dial on the 1675.
+This designation continues on Rolex watches through today.

 Picture Credit: HQ Milton